5argon/Firestorm/README.md

 - Offline data not supported.
 - Managing index not supported.
 (It is a long-running operation, not easy to poll for status)
 - Import/export data not supported.
 - No admin API supported.
-(Use a work around by creating a "super user" with all allowed permission for the Firestore instead of a real service account)
+(Use a work around by asking Cloud Functions to do admin things including test clean up/tear down)
 - Ordering of a query is locked to **ascending**.
 When creating a composite index please use only ascending index.
 - `AddAsync` on the collection does not return the newly created document's reference but just the generated document ID.
 - Exception throwing is probably not so good.
 But I tried to bubble up the error from Google's message from JSON REST response download handler as much as possible.
 (You will at least see HTTP error code)